Lactate Dehydrogenase (CSF)

 How do I get ready for this test?

 Empty your bladder and bowels before testing.
-In addition, be sure your healthcare
+Be sure your healthcare provider knows